The secrets of solvation

 Up to now, we have described two types of solvents: apolar and polar protic solvents.

 To be “comprehensive”, however, another subcategory should be distinguished in the polar solvent family: molecules which are indeed polar, but aprotic, i.e. the polarity of which does not involve hydrogen bonds.

-Here are two examples among solvents commonly found at the workplace: trichloromethane, DMF (dimethylformamide), and DMSO (dimethylsulphoxide)...
+Here are three examples among solvents commonly found at the workplace: trichloromethane, DMF (dimethylformamide), and DMSO (dimethylsulphoxide)